COVID-19 Vaccine Manufacturing

 What do we know about the manufacturers that have been selected?

-Vaccine developers based in high-income countries have primarily selected manufacturing partners also based in high income countries (80%, 60/75) (see Figure 4).
-In contrast, vaccine developers from India (Bharat Biotech), China (Sinopharm, Sinovac, and CanSino), Russia (Gamaleya) and Cuba (Center for Genetic Engineering and Biotechnology) have primarily selected manufacturing partners based in middle income countries (86%, 36/42; 33% lower-middle, 52% upper middle).
-There are no arrangements in our dataset with manufacturers based in low-income countries.
+Vaccine developers based in high-income countries have primarily selected manufacturing partners also based in high income countries (79%, 60/76) (see Figure 4).
+In contrast, vaccine developers from India (Bharat Biotech), China (Sinopharm, Sinovac, CanSino and ZFSW), Russia (Gamaleya and Vector Institute) and Cuba (CIGB and Finlay Vector Institute) have primarily selected manufacturing partners based in middle income countries (87%, 47/54; 39% lower-middle, 48%upper middle).

 Figure 4.
 Relationships between COVID-19 Vaccine Developers & Manufacturers, by country income groups